TalAter/Pax/README.md

 # 🌄 Project Pax

-> A randomly generated napkin… which may one day look like Mars.
+> A randomly generated crumpled napkin… which may one day look like Mars.

 ![](site/martian_napkin.png)